blaze/blaze/README.md

 ```

 Many of the dependencies ( llvm, numba, ... ) are non-trivial to
 install.
-It is recommend that you build Blaze using the Anaconda Python
+It is highly recommend that you build Blaze using the Anaconda
-distribution.
+Python distribution.

-Free Anaconda CE is available here: http://continuum.io/downloads.html.
+Free Anaconda CE is available here: http://continuum.io/anacondace.html .

 Introduction
 ------------